Data Protection Policy (GDPR)

 The Church collects financial information in the following circumstances:

-Methods of collection In general, paper forms and records are discouraged, though it is recognised that on occasions, paperwork is more expeditious.
+In general, paper forms and records are discouraged, though it is recognised that on occasions, paperwork is more expeditious.
 In instances where the paper version is temporary, pending the creation of an electronic copy, the former is destroyed once the latter has been generated.
-In instances where the paper version is more permanent, it is retained at the Life Centre in a lockable container reserved for that purpose.
+In instances where the paper version is more permanent, it is retained in a lockable container reserved for that purpose.

 Processing and storing

 Many activities require the organiser to create separate lists of those attending or otherwise involved in the activity.
-In such cases, if electronic, the file is created in a web-enabled password-protected application; if paper-based, is retained at the Life Centre and is destroyed after the event.
+In such cases, if electronic, the file is created in a web-enabled password-protected application; if paper-based, is retained at the Boathouse and is destroyed after the event.

-Paper-based files, lists and forms that contain personal data are stored at the Life Centre in a lockable container.
-On occasions, they are taken from the Life Centre (e.g. when taking a list of emergency contact details when supervising an external youth event).
+Paper-based files, lists and forms that contain personal data are stored in a lockable container.
+On occasions, they are taken from the Boathouse (e.g. when taking a list of emergency contact details when supervising an external youth event).
 On such occasions they are returned as soon as practicable.

 Organisers of activities are not to create files of personal data in applications such as Word and Excel.
 They are instead to use cloud-based applications such as Google Docs and Google Sheets.
 If others need access to those files, they are to be sent a link, not a downloaded list either on paper or as an emailed attachment.